 This Chinese restaurant I can only ever go to with at least a days notice (to fast before the gorging begins).
-When they say ‘All you can eat’ they are not lying, as I’ve found out.
-I have personally and we recommend shamefully had more than I’d like to admit in one sitting.
-The food is soo good you just have to anfasnavarra.org get up for another helping…of EVERYTHING!
+When they say its ”All you can eat” they are not lying, as I’ve found out.
+I have personally and shamefully had more than I’d like to admit in one sitting.
+The food is soooo good you just have to get up for another helping of EVERYTHING!
 And my favourite part is their ice-cream machine complimented with all of their delicious caramel and chocolate toppings.

-Their ‘All you can eat’ dinners during the www.country-cousins.com week will cost you €13.90 but you will not be going hungry for days after as long as you fully take advantage of the buffet.
+Their ”All you can eat” dinners during the week will cost you €13.90 but you will not be going hungry for days after as long as you fully take advantage of the buffet.

 This is my favourite Thai restaurant in all of Dublin.
-Everything on their menu is soo good it makes it hard to choose.
-It is conveniently located just across the road from JacobsInn and I have had one too many lunches from there (for research purposes of course!).
+Everything on their menu is so good it makes it hard to choose.
+It is conveniently located just around the corner from Isaacs and I have had one too many lunches from there (for research purposes of course!).
 And for around €9.00 for a main course it is well worth a try.
-I’ve even found their main courses are enough for two people if you’re really tryna be tight with the purse strings (as I often am).
+I’ve even found their main courses are enough for two people if you’re really trying to be tight with the purse strings (as I often am).